Mental Health Groups

 “Healing and learning in groups is more powerful than anything we can accomplish alone.
 Indigenous ways of knowing, western research, and my personal experiences as both a facilitator and participant in therapeutic groups all carry the wisdom that we are stronger in community.
 I look forward to leading us in creating a secure, empowering space and being part of a group with you!”

-Groups facilitated by Anja are free for Indigenous participants and may be eligible for other extended health benefits
+Groups facilitated by Anja are free for Indigenous participants and are eligible for extended health benefits that cover groups with an RCC.

 Bronwyn Lawrence, Qualifying for RCC